igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 Thirdly, using [Netlify](https://www.netlify.com/) to deploy and host websites is simple and straightforward.
 Netlify offers a free tier plan, which is more than enough for any static website implemented with GitHub and Hugo.
 Netlify's Continuous Deployment feature, in conjunction with GitHub, substantially helps in automating the content publishing workflow.

 But enough talk, let's get started.
-The tutorial below consist of the following steps:
+The tutorial below consists of the following steps:

 1. [Install Hugo](#install-hugo)
 2. [Create New Site](#create-new-site)
 3. [Customize Example Site](#customize-example-site)